zhandos717/doc/en/fields/belongs-to.md

 ```

 > [!NOTE]
-> When building the query in `asyncSearchQuery()`, you can use the current form values.
-To do this, you need to pass `Request` to the callback function.
+> When building the query in `asyncSearchQuery()`, you can use the current values of the form.
+To do this, it is necessary to pass `Request` into the callback function.

 ```php
 use Illuminate\Contracts\Database\Eloquent\Builder;